 2014 Chevrolet Suburban Review

-The 2014 Suburban is powered by a V8 engine that test drivers say provides plenty of power.
-The engine is coupled with a six-speed automatic transmission that is praised for its smooth, timely shifts.
-Fuel economy for either rear- or four-wheel drive models is an EPA-estimated 15/21 mpg city/highway, which is a bit better than many rivals’ fuel economy.
+With its standard V8 engine, critics write that the 2014 Chevy Suburban has plenty of power on tap.
+A six-speed automatic transmission is standard, which is commended by reviewers for its smooth shifts.
+The Suburban returns an EPA-estimated 15/21 mpg city/highway with either rear- or four-wheel drive, which is decent for the class.
 Some test drivers say that despite its size, the Suburban isn't too difficult to maneuver in tight spaces.
 They also say that overall, the Suburban delivers a comfortable, refined ride, though its size and weight mean that the Suburban isn’t exactly nimble.

-Automotive critics say that while the Chevrolet Suburban's interior looks dated compared to its more recently-updated rivals, it is well-constructed, though some dislike the widespread use of hard plastics.
-The Suburban seats up to nine and reviewers agree that the seats in all rows offer plenty of space and comfort.
+Some test drivers comment that the 2014 Suburban's cabin is built with lots of hard plastics and looks outdated compared to that of its rivals, but others note that everything seems solidly constructed.
+The nine-seat Suburban has spacious, comfortable accomodations in all three rows, critics report.
 Testers also note that the Suburban offers among the most cargo capacity in the class.
 However, most complain that in order to maximize the cargo space, the third-row seats must be removed.
 Many rivals have third rows that simply fold into the floor.
 Test drivers agree that the Suburban’s climate and audio system controls are straightforward, and that the available navigation system is easy to use.
 Standard equipment includes a six-speaker stereo system, Bluetooth, satellite radio, a USB port, tri-zone climate control, a backup camera and rear parking sensors.
 Optional features include blind-zone alert, a power sunroof, a rear-seat entertainment system, tri-zone automatic climate control and a nine- or 10-speaker Bose stereo system.

 - "As one of the biggest SUVs on the market, Suburban's extra-large dimensions make it attractive to shoppers who need serious passenger and cargo hauling capacity.
 It's let down by a 3rd-row seat that's uncomfortable to sit on and very difficult to remove if you want to maximize your cargo space.
 Still, if you need the space and versatility such a large vehicle can provide, Suburban remains an excellent choice." -- Consumer Guide